rfo909/RForth/Dev.md

 2025-11-28 autorun
 ------------------
 Added NATIVE commands for creating and using a piece of code that is supposed to run as the microcontroller is started.
-This also exists in the onboard EEPROM.
+It is stored in the onboard EEPROM.
+The autorun code MUST return an address for the "main" word to call after the autorun, which is typically used to load a snapshot from external EEPROM or some other device.

 ```
 (set up autorun)